Strength Training

-The biceps extend from the scapula and to the proximal forearm.
+The biceps extend from your scapula and to the proximal forearm and are responsible for flexion and supination at the elbow joint.

-Interestingly, the biceps are considered a variable muscle in that approximately 10% of the population have a third head to their biceps, which is located next to the short head of the biceps.
+Interestingly, the biceps are considered a variable muscle.
+This means that around 10% of the population have a third head to their biceps, which is located next to the short bicep head.

 Recommended Reading – Long Head Of The Triceps : 8 Exercises & Techniques To Supersize Your Arms

-The muscles of the biceps are activated during any pulling exercise or activity requiring you to bend at the elbow elbow.
+The muscles of the biceps are activated during any pulling exercise or activity where you bend your arm at the elbow joint.

-Exercises such as the zottman curls, hammer curl, chin-up, lat pulldown, bent-over row, and incline row are all excellent pulling exercises that help contribute to building bigger and stronger arms to both the short and long head bicep.
+Exercises like Zottman curls, hammer curls or chin ups are all excellent pulling exercises that help contribute to building bigger and stronger arms to both the long and short head of biceps.

-As the biceps are fatigued quickly, some people may not need more training to develop this small muscle group.
+As the biceps are fatigued quickly, some people may not need additional training to develop this small muscle group.

 How To Target The Short Head Of The Biceps Brachii

-There isn’t much of a learning curve involved while trying to strengthen the short head of the bicep.
-Due to its smaller size isolation exercises such as dumbbell concentration curls will give you the best results.
+As the short head of the biceps is relatively small, isolation exercises such as dumbbell concentration curls or preacher curls will give you the best results.

 Recommended Reading – How To Do Hammer Curls : Muscles Worked Plus 4 Useful Variations